rogiergit/RepData_PeerAssessment1/PA1_template.md

         activity_na_corrected[i,]$steps <- mean_steps_found
 }

-# Recreate the dataset with all dates and all intervals
+# Recreate the complete dataset with all dates and all intervals
 # by concatenating activity_no_na with activity_na_corrected
 activity_new <- rbind(activity_na_corrected, activity_no_na)

-# Check of there are no more NA values for steps
+# Check of there are no more NA values in the steps field
 summary(activity_new$steps)
 ```